This post presents types of traffic for programs at Travelpayouts.

 - In mobile apps — Display ads (in various formats) in mobile applications.
 Built-in advertising or advertising via ad networks.

-- Doorways — Doorway pages are web pages that are created (could be generated) for the deliberate manipulation of search engine indexes (spamdexing).
-This often has low quality traffic, which is able to generate sales nevertheless.
+- Doorways — Doorway pages are web pages that are created (or generated) for the deliberate manipulation of search engine indexes (spamdexing).
+They often involve low-quality traffic, but are able to generate sales nevertheless.

-- Motivated traffic — The user is motivated to go through advertising and make an action.
-Motivation is usually a cash or bonus — for example, buy insurance or a tour and get a bonus.
+- Motivated traffic — Users who are motivated to go through advertising and perform an action for something in return, which is usually cash or a bonus — for example, buy insurance or a tour and get something extra as a bonus.

-- Cash back — Return part of the paid amount to the buyer.
-For example, a webmaster promises a refund of 4% of the cost of insurance to everyone who buys insurance on his link.
-The webmaster reimburses 4% of his commission.
+- Cashback — Return part of the paid amount to the buyer.
+For example, a webmaster promises a refund of 4% to everyone who buys insurance via his link.
+The webmaster reimburses 4% of his revenue.

 - Iframe — This often includes fraudulent traffic.
-Usually, an «invisible" iframe is used to put the cookie for maximum number of visitors.
+An "invisible" iframe is usually used to allocate a cookie to the maximum number of visitors.

 - Toolbar — This often includes fraudulent traffic.
 Partner A distributes its Toolbar (browser plugin), which changes the cookie of the original partner B, who actually attracted the buyer.
-As a result, the commission on the basis of the cookie goes to the wrong person.
+As a result, revenue on the basis of the cookie goes to the wrong person.

-- Retargeting / Remarketing — A user who has already been interested in the product, but has not made a purchase, can be "found" by Retargeting/Remarketing.
-Retargeting, also known as remarketing, is a form of online advertising. that can help you keep your brand in front of bounced traffic after they, leave your website.
+- Retargeting / Remarketing — A user who has already shown interest in the product, but hasn't made a purchase, and can be "found" by Retargeting/Remarketing.
+Retargeting, also known as remarketing, is a form of online advertising that can help you keep your brand in front of bounced traffic after the user leaves your website.

-- Type-in — Is a term describing when visitors land at a web site by entering a keyword or phrase (with no spaces or a hyphen in place of a space) in the web browser’s address bar rather than following a hyperlink from another web page, using a browser bookmark, or a search-box search.
+- Type-in — A term describing when visitors land at a website by entering a keyword or phrase (with no spaces or a hyphen in the place of space) in the web browser’s address bar rather than following a hyperlink from another web page, using a browser bookmark, or a search-box search.

-- Typosquatting — for example, the webmaster creates a site: hotelook.com (original: hotellook.com), and places affiliate tools in the hope that the user enters the name of the site (type-in) in the browser incorrectly.
+- Typosquatting — For example, the webmaster creates a website: hotelook.com (original: hotellook.com), and places affiliate tools in the hope that the user enters the name of the website (type-in) in the browser incorrectly.